talon-one/talon_go/docs/CampaignCreatedNotification.md

 ### SetCampaign

-`func (o *CampaignCreatedNotification) SetCampaign(v Campaign)`
+`func (o *CampaignCreatedNotification) SetCampaign(v CampaignStateNotification)`

-SetCampaign gets a reference to the given Campaign and assigns it to the Campaign field.
+SetCampaign gets a reference to the given CampaignStateNotification and assigns it to the Campaign field.

 ### GetRuleset